 The Disassembly tab displays the output with syntax highlighting.
-The color schemes and syntax preferences use the same settings as the ARM[®] assembler editor.
+The color schemes and syntax preferences use the same settings as the ARM® assembler editor.
 There are several keyboard combinations that can be used to navigate around the output:

-- Use Ctrl+F to open the Find dialog box to search the output - Use Ctrl+Home to move the focus to the beginning of the output - Use Ctrl+End to move the focus to the end of the output.
+- Use Ctrl+F to open the Find dialog box to search the output - Use Ctrl+Home to move the focus to the beginning of the output - Use Ctrl+End to move the focus to the end of the output. - Use Page Up and Page Down to navigate through the output one page at a time.